 With BetterHelp, you get the same professionalism and quality you expect from in-office therapy, but with a therapist who is custom-picked for you, more scheduling flexibility, and at a more affordable price.

-Be sure to check out these other posts if you are stuck and struggling.
+Be sure to check out these other posts on optimal health and wellness if you are stuck and struggling.

 As I’ve affirmed for you here setting healthy boundaries is crucial for maintaining your well-being and protecting yourself from people and situations that may harm you.
 Here are some frequently asked questions about setting boundaries.